 I’m also passionate about equitable and inclusive teaching, particularly of quantitative methods and statistical software.

-Contact me at aljohnson [at] stanford [dot] edu
+Contact me at aljohnson [at] lehigh [dot] edu

 My academic interests fall into three main areas: